AndersRodland/ConfigMgrClientHealth/README.md

 * Fixed a bug with webservice introduced in 0.8.0
 * Fixed an issue with BITS test.
+* ClientCacheSize check no longer need to restart CM Agent when changing the cache size.

 This software is provided "AS IS" with no warranties.
 Use at your own risk.